mihirkestur/memory-manager/A1_README_PES1UG19CS272.txt

 if size greater than allocated or size negative check if size available is greater than or equal to size and also memory type is 2 i.e. free

+myfree:
+what happens if i pass some unallocated pointer
+1   there is block above and is empty
+2   there is block above and is not empty
+3   there is no block above
+4   there is block below and is empty
+5   there is block below and is not empty
+6   there is no block below